Journeyman-Joe/placeholder/doc/ref/installing-git.md

                 git config --global --list

 Which should show you all three entries (without the quotes).
 (You may have to enter “exit” to quit the display.)
 That’s it; you’ve got git.  :-)

+### Notes

+_Git_ is an Open Source project.
+Like many such projects, it has an unintuitive name.
+Some authorities say that it stands for "Global Information Tracker" - but that's probably an after-the-fact acronym.

+You don't need to learn much about Git command line functions to use it in FIRST: Android Studio takes care of most Git functions behind the scenes.
+However, if you choose to make your career in Software Development, Git command line skills are a useful thing to have on your resume.
+There are plenty of text-based and video tutorials to help you.

 [homepage / index](../../index.md)